- Why did PayFit decide to get the ISO 27001 certification?

 - dedicate a page to security guarantees on your site;

-- make sure your sales teams know about it: this is an asset that can be a decisive factor for some customers.
+- make sure your sales teams know about it.
+This is an asset that can be a key factor when potential customers are choosing their provider.